bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 All input data elements are going as a flow of bytes to particular interface provided by Task Engine.
 That flow is going straight to Streaming Executor and is converted to an object called an Input Envelope.

-An **envelope** is a container for messages or events with data records.
+An **envelope** is a specialized fundamental data structure containing data and metadata that allow exactly-once processing.

 The Input Envelope then goes to Task Engine which serializes it to a stream of bytes and then sends to T-Streams.